cqframework/pd-apply/README.md

 This Repo contains FHIR Implementation Guides and links to other Implementation Guides in order to test PlanDefinition $apply semantics

-## Layout
+## Setup

-This repo has the following structure:

 Make sure to init submodules:

 ```
-> git submodule init
+> git submodule init && git submodule update
 ```

+Then in each of `packages/encender` and `packages/apply-api`, make sure to run `npm install`.

+## Layout

+This repo has the following structure:

 * content: Implementation guide(s) used to create CPG bundles
 * examples: Example output of $apply